tparchman/F22_BIOL792_coursepage/week2_UnixII/unixII_primer.md

     $ cd ~
     $ ls -a

 - If you are running a newer Mac OS, you are probably running the zsh terminal application.
 If so, `.zshrc` is the name of the profile file.
 If you have one, consider adding alias's such as below.
-If you dont have one, use `touch` to make one, or better yet, just download the example `.zshrc` on the course github page under `unix_resources` and move to your home directory.
+If you dont have one, use `touch` to make one, or better yet, just download the example `.zshrc` on the course github page under `unix_resources` or `week2_UnixII` and move to your home directory.

 - If you are running an older Mac OS, or just prefer bash as a terminal application, the profile information is stored in `.bash_profile` or `.bashrc`.
 You can create such a file and insert alias commands as below or merely change the name of the `.zshrc` file above.